 What’s your go to dinner party anecdote about your travels?

 Too long to tell in full here but our honeymoon involved being amongst the first cyclists to ever complete the unpaved road to Villa O’Higgins on Chile’s Carretera Austral.
 We were also hosted for a week on an island inhabited only by police as we tried and failed to cross a disused border into Argentina, and then put our bikes on horseback to cross the Andes.

 Which Bookings for You Villas tempt you the most?

-Definitely the villas at Lake Maggiore.
+Definitely villas on Lake Maggiore.
 When I was in my twenties I took my Mum to stay at Lake Maggiore and the views blew me away, especially early in the morning when the mist was hanging over the islands.
 I’d love to take her back.
 Halfway through the week we jumped on a train to Florence to look at Michelangelo’s David.
 We still talk about it now.

 And finally, do you have a favourite saying or quote about travel or sightseeing?

 “Tourists don’t know where they’ve been.
 Travellers don’t know where they’re going.” – Paul Theroux